cunarist/class-transform/README.md

 Nowadays you are working with typed instances more than ever.
 `class-transform` allows you to transform
 JSON or plain object into typed instance of a class and vice versa.
-This tool is super useful on both frontend and backend.
+This tool is very helpful for both the frontend and backend.

 ```javascript
 // Plain - no type information